zhiyongggggg/dct-cryptonets/README.md

 ## Acknowledgement
-*This work was supported in part from the Purdue Center for Secure Microelectronics Ecosystem – CSME#210205.*
+*This work was supported in part from the Purdue Center for Secure Microelectronics Ecosystem – CSME#210205 and the Center for the Co-Design of Cognitive Systems (CoCoSys), a DARPA-sponsored JUMP 2.0 center.*

 Parts of this code were built upon [DCTNet](https://github.com/kaix90/DCTNet), [PT-MAP-sf](https://github.com/xiangyu8/PT-MAP-sf), and [Concrete-ML](https://github.com/zama-ai/concrete-ml).

 We would also like to thank the Zama Concrete-ML team and the community on [FHE Discord](https://fhe.org/community.html) for their support and interesting discussions!